code-of-kai/git_veil/README.md

 Is the quantum apocalypse coming? ¯\\\_(ツ)_/¯

-### 4. Because It's Funny
+### 3. Because It's Funny

 Look, at some point you have to acknowledge the absurdity.

-Six layers of encryption for your `TODO.md` file is objectively hilarious.
+Six layers of encryption for your `TODO.md` file is objectively hilarious (and algorithmic attacks are a real threat).

 But also?
 It works.
 And it's fast.
 And it's automatic.
 And once it's set up, you never think about it again.